Pierre Vandier: Military career

-At the end of the Jeanne d’Arc application campaign, he was assigned to frigate Commandant Bory, involved in the operations of the first Gulf War in 1991 (Operation Artimon and support for Operation Daguet).
+At the end of the Jeanne d’Arc application campaign, he was assigned to the frigate Commandant Bory, involved in the operations of the first Gulf War in 1991 (Operation Artimon and support for Operation Daguet).
 From the summer of 1992, he trained as a fighter pilot in Salon de Provence, in Tours and then in Hyères, and joined the Landivisiau fighter squadrons on Super-Etendard fighter aircraft (squadron 17F, then 11F).
 He carried out several combat missions in Bosnia (1995/1997 – Operation Salamandre) and in Kosovo (1999 – Operation Trident).
 Transferred to Rafale aircraft in 2001, he assumed command of the 12F squadron, which was the first squadron of Rafale Marine aircraft, from 2002 to 2004.
 He completed the military testing of this new carrier-based fighter jet to prepare for its commissioning and carried out several missions in Afghanistan during Mission Agapanthe in 2004.

 After completing his studies with the 12th class of the Joint College of Defence (French: Collège Interarmées de Défense), he held the position of head of the operations department of aircraft carrier Charles de Gaulle from 2005 to 2007.
 During this time, the air wing aircraft were again employed in Afghanistan in support of the troops of the ISAF (International Security Assistance Force, under the command of NATO).
 In the summer of 2007, he took command of frigate Surcouf and took part in Operation Thalatine to rescue hostages aboard the sailing yacht Ponant in the Indian Ocean.